newrelic/docs-website/src/data-dictionary/events/K8sCronjobSample/label.LABEL_NAME.md

   - K8sCronjobSample
 ---

-Labels associated with your CronJob, so you can filter and query for specific CronJobs.
+Labels associated with your CronJob so you can filter and query for specific CronJobs.